-On December 16, 2020, the Company, entered into a Third Amendment to the Company's Amended and Restated Credit Agreement, dated as of March 8, 2018 (as amended by the Credit Agreement Amendment, and as previously amended by that certain First Amendment to the Amended and Restated Credit Agreement, dated as of May 6, 2020, and as further amended by that certain Second Amendment to Amended and Restated Credit Agreement, dated as of July 23, 2020), with certain lenders for whom Barclays Bank PLC is acting as the administrative agent.
-The amendment provides for the waiver of certain financial covenants through December 31, 2021 and allows the Company to borrow up to the entire \$250 million facility size during this period.
-During this covenant waiver period, the Company will be required to maintain a minimum liquidity of \$25 million which will include both unrestricted cash and credit facility availability.
-In connection with the amendment, the Company added six hotels to the credit facility's borrowing base which now has a total of 24 properties.
-The amendment provided the Company's credit facility lenders with pledges of the equity in the 24 borrowing base hotels.
-The amendment places additional limits on the Company's ability to incur debt, pay dividends, and make capital expenditures during the covenant waiver period interest will be calculated as LIBOR (subject to a 0.5% floor) plus a spread of 2.50% if borrowings remain at or below \$200 million and a spread of 3.0% if borrowings exceed \$200 million.
-As of December 31, 2020, the Company was in compliance with all of its modified financial covenants.
+On October 26, 2021, Chatham executed an amendment to its credit facility which extended a waiver of financial covenants until June 30, 2022, provided for the immediate exercise of an option to extend the maturity of the entire \$250 million credit facility through March 8, 2023, and added two six-month options to further extend the maturity of the credit facility through March 8, 2024 from lenders representing \$227.5 million of commitments.
+In conjunction with the amendment, Chatham provided credit facility lenders with equity pledges on three unencumbered hotels.
+The spread on the credit facility did not change as a result of the amendment.
+The amendment places limits on the Company's ability to incur debt, pay dividends, and make capital expenditures during the covenant waiver period.
+During the covenant waiver period interest will be calculated as LIBOR (subject to a 0.5% floor) plus a spread of 2.50% if borrowings remain at or below \$200 million and a spread of 3.0% if borrowings exceed \$200 million.
+As of December 31, 2021, the Company was in compliance with all of its modified financial covenants.

 Our mortgage debt agreements contain "cash trap" provisions that are triggered when the hotel's operating results fall below a certain debt service coverage ratio or debt yield.
 When these provisions are triggered, all of the excess cash flow generated by the hotel is deposited directly into cash management accounts for the benefit of our lenders until a specified debt service coverage ratio or debt yield is reached.
 Such provisions do not allow the lender the right to accelerate repayment of the underlying debt.
-As of December 31, 2020, the debt service coverage ratios or debt yields for all of our mortgage loans were below the minimum thresholds such that the cash trap provision of each respective loan could be enforced.
-As of December 31, 2020, none of our mortgage debt lenders has enforced cash trap provisions.
+As of December 31, 2021, the debt service coverage ratios or debt yields for eight of our mortgage loans were below the minimum thresholds such that the cash trap provision of each respective loan could be enforced.
+As of December 31, 2021, none of our mortgage debt lenders have enforced cash trap provisions.
 We do not expect that such cash traps will affect our ability to satisfy our short-term liquidity requirements.

-Future scheduled principal payments of debt obligations as of December 31, 2020, for each of the next five calendar years and thereafter are as follows (in thousands):
+Future scheduled principal payments of debt obligations as of December 31, 2021, for each of the next five calendar years and thereafter are as follows (in thousands):